trebeljahr/trebeljahr.com/_pages/quotes.md

 > Any book which is at all important should be reread immediately.
 — Arthur Schopenhauer

-> The silly question is the first intimation of some totally new development.
+> The silly question is the first intimation of some new development.
 — Alfred North Whitehead

 > No one who achieves success does so without acknowledging the help of others.
 The wise and confident acknowledge this help with gratitude.